-This guideline is a compilation of pediatric oral health literature and national reports and recommendations, in addition to related policies and guidelines published in the AAPD Reference Manual.1-24 The related policies and guidelines provide references for individual recommendations.
+These guidelines are a compilation of pediatric oral health literature and national reports and recommendations, in addition to related policies and guidelines published in the AAPD Reference Manual.1-24 The related policies and guidelines provide references for individual recommendations.
 Some recommendations are evidence-based, while others represent best clinical practice and expert opinion.